History of the Jews in the Czech lands: First Czechoslovak Republic

 During the 1890s, most Jews were German-speaking and considered themselves Germans.
-By the 1930s, German-speaking Jews had been numerically overtaken by assimilated Jews speaking Czech; Zionism also made inroads among the Jews of the periphery (Moravia and the Sudetenland).
-In the late nineteenth and early twentieth century, thousands of Jews came to Prague from small villages and towns in Bohemia, leading to the urbanization of Bohemian Jewish society.
+By the 1930s, German-speaking Jews had been numerically overtaken by Czech-speaking Jews; Zionism also made inroads among the Jews of the periphery (Moravia and the Sudetenland).
+In the late 19th and early 20th centuries, thousands of Jews came to Prague from small villages and towns in Bohemia, leading to the urbanization of Bohemian Jewish society.
 Of the 10 million inhabitants of pre-1938 Bohemia and Moravia, Jews composed only about 1% (117,551).
-Most Jews lived in large cities such as Prague (35,403 Jews, who made up 4.2% of the population), Brno (11,103, 4.2%), and Ostrava (6,865, 5.5%).
+Most Jews lived in large cities such as Prague (35,403 Jews, who made up 4.2% of the population), Brno (11,103, 4.2%), Ostrava (6,865, 5.5%), Teplice (3,213, 11%)) and Pilsen (2,773, 2%).

-Antisemitism in the Czech lands was lower than elsewhere and strongly opposed by the national founder and first president, Tomáš Garrigue Masaryk (1850–1937), while secularism among both Jews and non-Jews facilitated integration.
-Nevertheless, there had been anti-Jewish rioting during the birth of the Czechoslovak republic in 1918 and 1920.
-Following a steep decline in religious observance in the nineteenth century, most Bohemian Jews were ambivalent to religion, although this was less true in Moravia.
-The Jews of Bohemia had the highest rate of intermarriage in Europe; 43.8% married out of the faith compared to 30% in Moravia.
+Antisemitism in the Czech lands was less prevalent than elsewhere, and was strongly opposed by the national founder and first president, Tomáš Garrigue Masaryk (1850–1937), while secularism among both Jews and non-Jews facilitated integration.
+Nevertheless, there had been anti-Jewish rioting during the birth of the Czechoslovak Republic in 1918 and 1920.
+Following a steep decline in religious observance in the 19th century, most Bohemian Jews were ambivalent to religion, although this was less true in Moravia.
+The Jews of Bohemia had the highest rate of intermarriage in Europe: 43.8% married out of the faith, compared to 30% in Moravia.

 The Holocaust

-In contrast to Slovak Jews, who were mostly deported by the First Slovak Republic directly to Auschwitz, Treblinka, and other extermination camps, most Czech Jews were initially deported by the German occupiers with the help of local Czech Nazi collaborators to Theresienstadt concentration camp and only later killed.
+In contrast to Slovak Jews, who were mostly deported by the First Slovak Republic directly to Auschwitz, Treblinka, and other extermination camps, most Czech Jews were initially deported by the German occupiers with the help of local Czech Nazi collaborators to the Theresienstadt concentration camp and later killed.
 However, some Czech Jewish children were rescued by Kindertransport and escaped to the United Kingdom and other Allied countries.
 Some were reunited with their families after the war, while many lost parents and relatives to the concentration camps.

 It is estimated that of the 118,310 Jews living in the Protectorate of Bohemia and Moravia upon the German invasion in 1939, 26,000 emigrated legally and illegally; 80,000 were murdered by the Nazis; and 10,000 survived the concentration camps.